jbrendel/ansible_cluster_setup/README.md

 - Adding monitoring and alerts.
 - Amazon: Support Amazon load balancer.
 - Amazon: Support adding servers to auto-scale groups.
+    - How do we get Ansible to configure the new instances?
+        - ansible-pull?
+        - Messsage to central server who gets new inventory and re-runs playbook?
 - Consider use of memcached.
 - Consider use of dedicated cache server, such as varnish.